SimonSungm/SimonSungm.github.io/_posts/2019-09-18-linux4riscv-1-Install-GNU-toolchain-for-RISC-V.md

 $ make install
 ```

 If you get the following output, congratulations!
-I

 ```shell
 $ qemu-system-riscv64 -version